What is a Frozen Shoulder?

 - Shoulder Arthroscopy - In this procedure, your doctor will cut through tight portions of the joint capsule.

 Recovery times vary, from 6 weeks to three months.
-Your commitment to therapy is the most important factor in returning to all the activities you enjoy.
+Your commitment to exercise is the most important factor in returning to all the activities you enjoy.
 Long-term outcomes after surgery are generally good, with most patients having reduced or no pain and greatly improved range of motion.
 In some cases, however, even after several years, the motion does not return completely and a small amount of stiffness remains.
 Although uncommon, frozen shoulder can recur, especially if a contributing factor like diabetes is still present.